HendrikSchaefer/residenz-vier-jahreszeiten/content/copy/about__bio.md

 type: "copy"
 name: "about__bio"
-title: "Tyra is a fast, feminine, and chic Gatsby.js Starter.
+title: "Hendrik is a fast and chic Gatsby.js Starter.
 Kickstart your online presence, powered by React."

 ---